-I remain strongly committed to implementing the outcome of the 2016 referendum.
+I am strongly committed to implementing the outcome of the 2016 referendum.
 Pembrokeshire voted, very clearly, to leave the EU and I have promised to honour that.
 I have also been entirely consistent in arguing for a Brexit deal that safeguards important Pembrokeshire interests such as agriculture, oil refining and our trade with Ireland (via the ports at Pembroke Dock and Fishguard).
 As an MP, whose constituency has a border with the Republic of Ireland, I take a very close interest in the issue of how Brexit affects our borders and the complex and sensitive Republic of Ireland/Northern Ireland question.

 - Do you support a second referendum?

-Like most Conservative and Labour MPs, I promised to honour and to implement the result of the 2016 referendum and people expect us to do this.
+No. Like most Conservative and Labour MPs, I promised to honour and to implement the result of the 2016 referendum and people expect us to do this.
 Most of the MPs now campaigning for a second referendum (or “People’s Vote”) are doing so with the intention of trying to block Brexit.
 I do not support this.

 A second referendum would be deeply divisive, costly and would not actually resolve anything – either Remain would win and a large proportion of the country would consider this an outrage, especially if it was on a lower turnout than in 2016 or Leave would win again but we would still be in a situation where we need to actually vote on a specific plan for exiting the EU.
-The problem all along has been that there was no specific plan for actually unwinding our membership of the EU.
-That is what Parliament has been struggling to define and agree.

 - Why is Brexit taking so long?